12 Lovely Afternoon Teas In London To ‘Jam’ Into Your Diary

 You’ll find the Mad Hatter’s Afternoon Tea at the Sanderson Hotel, 50 Berners St, Fitzrovia, W1T 3NG and you book a table here.

-You’ll find the Genie’s Cave at Cutter & Squidge, 20 Brewer Street, Soho and you can book a table here.
+You’ll find the Potion Room at Cutter & Squidge, 20 Brewer Street, Soho and you can book a table here.

 If we can’t visit Willy Wonka in his chocolate factory and lick the wallpaper and eat everlasting gobstoppers, then this is certainly the next best thing.
 The menu is full of scrumdiddlyumptious treats, including cake pops, homemade candyfloss and golden eggs.
 There’s also chocolate and sugarcane tea, and a wacky cocktail made with whiskey, chocolate bitters, cherry, and grapefruit.
 Don’t knock it till you try it… This one costs £42 per person.